 Conversation is important to individuals as it serves as a building block to create and maintain a relationship.
 It also serves as a gateway to learn by exchanging thoughts and ideas.
 When talking to someone for the first time, you probably think that you do not have a lot of topics to talk about or what your conversation patterns are going to be.
 You might want to talk about the latest household products that you are currently using, but the person you are talking to, who you just met, might think that you are selling those products.

 Engaging in a conversation can cause one’s anxiety, but it is something that you need to deal with for social politeness and it is also necessary for our lives.

 What is small talk?

-Small talk is a light, informal exchange of thoughts but at the same time polite in manner about things that are not that important between two or more people usually in a social occasions or events.
+Small talk is a light, informal exchange of thoughts but at the same time polite in manner about things that are not that important between two or more people usually in social occasions or events.

 One factor why some people are too scared to start small talk is because they fear that society will reject them.
 This social anxiety disorder will lower a person’s vulnerability, and eventually, destroy their self-esteem.

 Being a skilled conversationalist is innate to some people.
 They can carry and direct the conversation to any topic they want to go by just starting small talk.
 This skill will not only help you connect with a person that you just met, but this can also contribute to your career growth because you can express yourself to other people like your colleagues and boss.
 Here are some other benefits of being a skilled conversationalist: